iKonrad/jibble-project/README.md

 * redux-thunk middleware for async actions

 ## Installation
-Clone the repository, and then run `npm start`.
-Once all the dependencies are installed, a new window in your browser should open with the project page.
+Clone the repository, and then run `npm install`.
+Once all the dependencies are installed, you can run `npm start`, which will open a new window in your browser with the project page.

 ## Folder Structure